 Since then, some Christian apologists and theologians have developed the view that each of the “days” referenced in Genesis 1 were intended to refer to long periods of time, rather than 24-hour periods of time.
+In support of this view it is pointed out that the Hebrew word used in the original Genesis text for day is “yom” which can also be translated as a long yet definite period of time (see below).
 This is now commonly referred to as the Day-Age View.

-Dr. Hugh Ross is perhaps the most well-known, present-day proponent of the Day-Age View of the Genesis Creation Account.
-Hugh Rossis an astrophysicist with a B.S in physics as well as a M.Sc. and Ph.D. in astronomy.
+Hugh Ross is an astrophysicist with a B.S in physics as well as a M.Sc. and Ph.D. in astronomy.
 Post-doctorally, Ross served as a research fellow at CalTech and later founded Reasons to Believe, an apologetics ministry “devoted to integrating science and faith and to demonstrating how the latest science affirms our faith in the God of the Bible.” (www.reasons.org).

 In Ross’ testimonial YouTube videos (here>>), Ross (who grew up in a non-religious environment) shares how his studies in science convinced him the universe was brought into existence by “something” that transcends the universe and he describes how he came to believe that “something” was a “Someone” — the transcendent God revealed in the Bible.

-Hugh Ross expresses a firm belief that all of Scripture (special revelation) is infallible and inerrant; however, he also believes God speaks inerrantly through the facts of His creation (general revelation).
+Hugh Ross expresses a firm belief that all of Scripture is inerrant; however, he also believes God speaks inerrantly through the facts of His creation (general revelation).
 Ross maintains that just as men can errantly interpret the facts revealed in nature, so too, men can errantly interpret Scripture.

 In response to allegations of YECs that he elevates science over Scripture, Ross asserts that “[t]ruth, by definition, is information that is free of contradiction and error” and “[o]ne revelation of God’s truth cannot be held as inferior or superior to another.”
 Accordingly, Ross concludes that where there is an apparent conflict between science and Scripture, “we have no reason to reject the facts of nature or the Bible’s words.
 Rather, we have reason to reexamine our interpretations, because the facts of nature and Scripture will always agree” when both are correctly interpreted (emphasis added).
 [Hugh Ross, A Matter of Days, pg.
 89 (2004)]